vaporwavie/resume/README.md

 * Consistent development and presence of each released application, made mostly using React Native.
 * Took a important part as a development team leader from April 2018 to August 2018.
-* Was responsible to migrate the full remote team to Slack, as well as re-organizing our Trello page.
+* Was responsible to migrate the full remote team to Slack, as well as re-organizing the team's Trello page.
 * Delivered huge projects like:
   * Bom Prato and Viva Leite, both to Sao Paulo's town hall.
   * BURH app